aurimas13/Machine-Learning-Goodness/README.md

 to name a few of the questions that the book answers.
 It can also be accessed straight through [here](https://info.deeplearning.ai/hubfs/andrew-ng-machine-learning-yearning-1.pdf?_hsmi=78646066&_hsenc=p2ANqtz--vl5UX2asi1u_1GfOGzNSEhb07iFH0uWdfUY0vWsyKIgzqknfb_4RnO5i64BFYOfTqjaT2zGFZsuOrK3vbace8MOYYkcohiF4xlHDTSDhIk3he-Yc).

-# ChatGPT & Scikit-learn Cheat Sheets | Day 39
+# ChatGPT & Scikit-learn Cheatsheets | Day 39

-+ Found an awesome Cheat Sheet regarding ChatGPT usage.
++ Found an awesome Cheatsheet regarding ChatGPT usage.
 As OpenAI said it's a must-have for anyone looking to get the most out of ChatGPT or NLP tasks in general.
 It can be found as item **46** [here](#worthy-tools) or accessed through [here](https://www.kdnuggets.com/publications/sheets/ChatGPT_Cheatsheet_Costa.pdf) with KDnuggets post on it [here](https://www.kdnuggets.com/2023/01/chatgpt-cheat-sheet.html)
-+ Also came across a cheat sheet of Scikit-learn on Machine Learning that can be found as item **47** [here](#worthy-tools) or accessed straight by clicking on [here](https://www.kdnuggets.com/publications/sheets/Scikit-Learn_Cheatsheet_for_Machine_Learning.pdf) with KDnuggets post on it [here](https://www.kdnuggets.com/2022/12/scikit-learn-machine-learning-cheatsheet.html).
++ Also came across a cheatsheet of Scikit-learn on Machine Learning that can be found as item **47** [here](#worthy-tools) or accessed straight by clicking on [here](https://www.kdnuggets.com/publications/sheets/Scikit-Learn_Cheatsheet_for_Machine_Learning.pdf) with KDnuggets post on it [here](https://www.kdnuggets.com/2022/12/scikit-learn-machine-learning-cheatsheet.html).